Score Yourself Build Your Plan Read State of AINew The System Start Here

 • The gap.
 Christian executives are pasting questions into ChatGPT, Claude, and Gemini every day — about layoffs, integrity under pressure, marriage, and what Scripture actually says.
 Nobody has measured how well today's AI models answer those specific questions.

 • What we did.
-Built a 47-prompt benchmark across four categories (marketplace scenarios, the 10 Dimensions, theological lane, Scripture fidelity), ran it against five frontier models, and scored each response on five axes by two human scorers blinded to model identity.
+Built a 47-prompt benchmark across four categories (marketplace scenarios, the 10 Dimensions, theological lane, Scripture fidelity), ran it against five frontier models, and scored each response on five axes via cross-judge LLM-as-judge — each response scored by the 4 models that did not produce it, with median over judges.

 • The lane.
 This is not the universal Christian benchmark.
-We declare an explicit theological lane — orthodox Protestant, masculine-heart tradition (Eldredge, Dangerous Men United, Identity Exchange) — and score against it.
+We declare an explicit 10X Life Plan theological lane — orthodox Protestant, with four bright-line failure modes we will not cross (prosperity gospel, passivity-as-faith, shame motivation, hyper-independence) — and score against it.
 Christians from other traditions can fork the rubric.

 • What ships now.
 The full framework, prompt set, rubric, methodology, and reproduction kit.
 The 15-prompt pilot's headline numbers post in the Findings section as scoring completes.
 Full 47-prompt edition: Q4 2026.
 2027 next April.